openjdk/panama-foreign/doc/panama_ffi.md

 The above code creates a confined scope; inside the *try-with-resources*, a new unbounded arena allocation is created, associated with the existing scope.
 The allocator will allocate slabs of memory, of a specific size, and respond to allocation requests by returning different slices of the pre-allocated slab.
 If a slab does not have sufficient space to accommodate a new allocation request, a new one will be allocated.
 If the scope associated with the arena allocator is closed, all memory associated with the segments created by the allocator (see the body of the `for` loop) will be deallocated at once.
 This idiom combines the advantages of deterministic deallocation (provided by the Memory Access API) with a more flexible and scalable allocation scheme, and can be very useful when writing large applications.

-For these reasons, all the methods in the Foreign Linker API which *produce* memory segments (see `CLinker::toCString`), allow an optional allocator to be provided by user code — this is key in ensuring that an application using the Foreign Linker API achieves optimal allocation performances, especially in non-trivial use cases.
+For these reasons, all the methods in the Foreign Linker API which *produce* memory segments (see `VaList::nextVarg`), allow an optional allocator to be provided by user code — this is key in ensuring that an application using the Foreign Linker API achieves optimal allocation performances, especially in non-trivial use cases.

 ### Symbol lookups

 The first ingredient of any foreign function support is a mechanism to lookup symbols in native libraries.
 In traditional Java/JNI, this is done via the `System::loadLibrary` and `System::load` methods, which internally map into calls to `dlopen`.
 Unfortunately, these methods do not provide a way for clients to obtain the address associated with a given library symbol.
 For this reason, the Foreign Linker API introduces a new abstraction, namely `SymbolLookup` (similar in spirit to a method handle lookup), which provides capabilities to lookup named symbols; we can obtain a symbol lookup in 2 different ways <a href="#1"><sup>1</sup></a>:

 * `SymbolLookup::loaderLookup` — creates a symbol lookup which can be used to search symbols in all the libraries loaded by the caller's classloader (e.g. using `System::loadLibrary` or `System::load`)
-* `CLinker::getSystemLookup`  — returns a platform-specific symbol lookup which can be used e.g. to search symbols in the standard C library
+* By obtaining a `CLinker` instance.
+In fact, `CLinker` implements the `SymbolLookup` interface, and can be used to look up platform-specific symbols in the standard C library.

 Once a lookup has been obtained, a client can use it to retrieve handles to library symbols (either global variables or functions) using the `lookup(String)` method, which returns an `Optional<MemoryAddress>`.

-For instance, the following code can be used to lookup the `clang_getClangVersion` function provided by the `clang` library:
+For instance, the following code can be used to look up the `clang_getClangVersion` function provided by the `clang` library:

 ```java
 System.loadLibrary("clang");